aivanni/ldig/README.md

-Changes include an updated `.gitignore` so that it ignores unpacked models, `__init__.py` file so that it can be treated as a module, added a `ldig_standalone.py` file with a convenient class to detect language on text and not on files.
+Changes include an updated `.gitignore` so that it ignores unpacked models, `__init__.py` file so that it can be treated as a module, added a `ldig_standalone.py` file with a convenient class to detect language on text and not on files, updated model file permissions and a `setup.py` to install it easily.

 The original `c++` branch, is merged with the original `master` for convenience too, since it takes away nothing from the python point of view, yet adds an extra `C++` version.

-All real work was done by the author of the original, Nakatani Shuyo / Cybozu Labs Inc. under a MIT License (see below or at https://github.com/shuyo/ldig)
+All real work was done by the author of the original, Nakatani Shuyo / Cybozu Labs Inc. under a MIT License (see below or at https://github.com/shuyo/ldig).

 Usage
 ------

 1. Extract model directory
-    tar xf models/[select model archive]
+    tar xvzf models/[select model archive]

-Fork note: The permissions of those archived models are wrong, `chmod` them so that you can read them.

 2. Detect
     ldig.py -m [model directory] [text data file]